b3n0y/ResolveDevDoc/docs/source/UI_elements_attrb.rst

 **Type:** string

 ..  topic:: Description

-	This label attribute is used to
+	This attribute is used to set and display the Text in the TextEdit box.

-..  note:: Not yet tested
+..  code-block:: python

-    ui.TextEdit({ 'ID': 'te_1',  'Text': "" })
+    ui.TextEdit({ 'ID': 'te_1',  'Text': "My Text" })

+..  image:: images/UI_textedit_text.png
+	:width: 400px
+	:align: center

 PlaceholderText